Healthdirect Free Australian health advice you can count on.

 • wash the wound thoroughly with soap and water for at least 15 minutes

-• apply an antiseptic with anti-virus action such as povidone-iodine, iodine tincture, aqueous iodine solution or alcohol (ethanol) after washing
+• apply an antiseptic with anti-virus action after washing, such as povidone-iodine, iodine tincture, aqueous iodine solution or alcohol (ethanol)

 • get medical help as soon as possible

-If you have not been vaccinated previously, you will need an injection of rabies immunoglobulin as soon as possible.
-You will also get a series of either 4 or 5 rabies vaccine injections over one month.
+If you have never had the rabies vaccine, you will need an injection of rabies immunoglobulin as soon as possible.
+You will also need a series of either 4 or 5 rabies vaccine injections over one month.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.